ryanbaldwin/Restivus/README.md

 1. In your cartfile simply add the following

         github "ryanbaldwin/Restivus" == 0.1

+   or, if you're running Xcode 9.0.1

+        github "ryanbaldwin/Restivus" == 0.1.1

 2. Run a `carthage update`
 3. Add the framework to your project, as defined [here](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos)